ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-09-10-GEAR-Center-Winners.md

 ---
  **Three groups received $300,000 each for innovative solutions to government challenges outlined in the President’s Management Agenda.**

- WASHINGTON — The U.S. General Services Administration (GSA) and the Office of Management and Budget (OMB) today announced three grand prize winners of the Government Effectiveness Advanced Research (GEAR) Center challenge.
+ WASHINGTON — The U.S. General Services Administration and the Office of Management and Budget (OMB) today announced three grand prize winners of the Government Effectiveness Advanced Research (GEAR) Center challenge.
 Each winner received an award of $300,000 each.
 Five honorable mentions were also selected from the pool of highly competitive applicants.

 *“The GEAR Center was conceived as a way to promote innovation in support of the President ‘s Management Agenda,” said OMB’s Deputy Director for Management Margaret Weichert.
 GEAR Center Challenge submissions are promising examples of how innovative public- private partnerships can transform government mission delivery, service to citizens and stewardship.
 The GEAR Center is already creating incentives for cross-sector collaborations that will better serve the American people.*